Tasmannia purpurascens

-Tasmannia purpurascens, commonly known as the broad-leaved pepperbush or purple pepperbush is a shrub in the primitive family Winteraceae and is only found growing in the Barrington Tops and Ben Halls Gap regions of New South Wales.
+Tasmannia purpurascens, commonly known as the broad-leaved pepperbush, is a shrub in the primitive family Winteraceae and is only found growing in the Barrington Tops and Ben Halls Gap regions of New South Wales.
 It is locally abundant in a restricted subalpine habitat with a high rainfall, often growing in the ecotone in association with Antarctic Beech.

 Description

 Tasmannia purpurascens usually grows to a height of 1-3 m with a woody stem, purplish new growth and branchlets.
 The leaves are egg-shaped with a rounded tip, mostly 8-18 cm long and 30-50 mm wide.
 They are glabrous with a purplish base, lack a distinct petiole and have a raised midrib on the lower surface.
 Creamy-white flowers about 25 mm wide and arranged in umbels appear in November.
 The flowers are either male or female but occur on the same plant.
 There are two petals 8-12 mm long and female flowers have an ovary about 2 mm long.
 Fleshy, purplish-black, oval-shaped berries around 10-15 mm long are seen around Easter time.